 The growth rate for the number of persons licensed is expected to remain between 2.6 and 3.0% annually.
 The number of newly graduated veterinarians is expected to remain level.
 The Texas A & M University, College of Veterinary Medicine (CVM) projects that enrollment in their program will remain at around 135 new admissions per year over the next few years.
 Texas A&M University received funding to build new veterinary teaching facilities that will allow a larger number of students to enroll at CVM within the next 5 years.
 Graduates will increase, however, not all new Texas graduates seek licensure in this state.
+Due to new laws passed during the 82nd and 83rd legislative session, 2 new groups of professionals are eligible for licensing if they meet basic qualifications.
+The Equine Dental Providers are a small group of professionals, and the agency currently services 48 licensees.
+Based on the veterinary association's estimates, the group of eligible veterinary technicians is a fairly large population and there is a potential of licensing about 1,000 veterinary technicians by August 31, 2014 through the 'grandfathering' provision in the law.
+It is estimated that approximately 200 graduates of AVMA's accredited veterinary technology program will seek licensing in Texas.
+There is a potential of significant growth in the licensing arena.

 The veterinary profession as a whole is becoming more mobile.
 Veterinarians are employable in almost any community.
 More veterinarians are being employed by national/regional corporations that have practices in multiple states, and may be transferred from state to state.
-Current laws, rules and examination timetables enable new graduates as well as out-of-state practitioners to obtain a license to practice veterinary medicine in a shorter period of time.
+Current laws, rules and examination timetables enable new graduates, as well as out-of-state practitioners, to obtain a license to practice veterinary medicine in a shorter period of time.
 Existing fee structures allow for an inactive license status, which helps practitioners located out-of-state to maintain their Texas license.

 Veterinary medicine is an ever-changing field.
-With constant advances in medical technology and changes in treatment protocols, the demands placed on veterinarians are increasing by leaps and bounds.
+With constant advances in medical technology and changes in treatment protocols, the demands placed on veterinarians are increasing dramatically.
 In addition, individuals are beginning to see themselves as guardians of animals instead of owners, placing more emphasis on the emotional attachment to animals and opening the door to more litigation and more complaints.
 As a result of these changes, the number of complaints received by the Board has increased.
 In Fiscal Year 2000, the agency received two hundred twenty-eight (228) complaints.
 In Fiscal Year 2005 the agency received two hundred ninety (290) complaints.
-The agency received 478 complaints in FY 2010 and 411 in FY 2011.
-It is likely the recent drop is a result of the downturn in the economy.
+The agency received 463 complaints in FY 2013.